hopchouinard/Claraforge/README.md

 ### Philosophy Integration

-Consistent application of the 10 core protocols across all interactions.
+Consistent application of the 12 core protocols across all interactions, with Meta-analysis explaining the interconnected relationships and avoiding common pitfalls.

 ## 🤝 Contributing & Collaboration